cthoyt/sssom-curator/docs/source/projects.rst

 Making New Resources Available
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This workflow accepts two _prefixes_ for resources corresponding to records in the
+This workflow accepts two _prefixes_ for resources corresponding to records in `the
-Bioregistry `the Bioregistry <https://bioregistry.io>`_ (:mod:`bioregistry`) as a
+Bioregistry <https://bioregistry.io>`_ (:mod:`bioregistry`) as a standard.
+Note that
-standard.
-Note that despite its name, the Bioregistry (despite the "bio-" name) is
+despite its name, the Bioregistry (despite the "bio-" name) is domain-agnostic and
-domain-agnostic and contains prefixes for ontologies, controlled vocabularies,
+contains prefixes for ontologies, controlled vocabularies, databases, and other
-databases, and other resources that mint identifiers in other domains such as
+resources that mint identifiers in other domains such as engineering, cultural heritage,
-engineering, cultural heritage, digital humanities, and more.
-Bioregistry records that
+digital humanities, and more.
+Bioregistry records that contain links to OWL, OBO, or
-contain links to OWL, OBO, or SKOS ontologies can be readily used in the SSSOM-Curator
+SKOS ontologies can be readily used in the SSSOM-Curator workflow.
+If the Bioregistry
-workflow.
-If the Bioregistry contains such an ontology link, then the workflow uses
+contains such an ontology link, then the workflow uses :mod:`pyobo` to parse them.
-:mod:`pyobo` to parse them.
-Otherwise, it looks in :mod:`pyobo.sources` for a custom
+Otherwise, it looks in :mod:`pyobo.sources` for a custom import module.
-import module.

 If you want to use this interface to predict mappings to/from a resource that is not
 available in the Bioregistry, consider submitting a `new prefix request